Page last updated December 5, 2024

 The OIG has made several recommendations to DOL and Congress to improve the efficiency and integrity of the UI program.
 While action has been taken to resolve some recommendations, further action is needed to close them.
 Summaries of key recommendations that remain open follow.
 Additionally, we have highlighted three high‑priority recommendations for Congress at the end of the section.

-The Department stated that the proposals collectively would result in savings of more than $2 billion over the 10-year budget window.
+The Department stated that the proposals collectively would result in savings of more than $3 billion over the 10-year budget window.
 These are similar to DOL proposals included in prior DOL budget requests that would help address UI program integrity and the high improper payment rates in the UI program.
 These proposals include the following:

 The OIG has also recommended that Congress ensure DOL and the OIG have ongoing, timely, and complete access to UI claimant data and wage records for our respective oversight responsibilities.
 In addition, the OIG recommended that Congress authorize OIG participation in asset forfeiture funds to combat UI fraud and other crimes.

-On August 31, 2021, the Department announced the establishment of the Office of Unemployment Insurance Modernization to work with state agencies and federal partners to modernize and reform the UI system.
-According to the Department, the Office of Unemployment Insurance Modernization will provide oversight and management of the $1 billion74 allotted to UI initiatives by the American Rescue Plan Act of 2021 (ARPA) to prevent and detect fraud, promote equitable access, ensure timely benefit payments, and reduce backlogs.
-To achieve this, the Office of Unemployment Insurance Modernization has allocated targeted grants to states and territories, offered improved guidance, directed assistance, and tested technology-driven solutions.
+The Department has emphasized the progress it has made in addressing challenges with the UI program.
+For example, on August 31, 2021, the Department established the Office of Unemployment Insurance Modernization to work with state agencies and federal partners to modernize and reform the UI system.
+According to the Department, the Office of Unemployment Insurance Modernization will provide oversight and management of the $1 billion allotted to UI initiatives by the American Rescue Plan Act of 2021.
+These initiatives aim to prevent and detect fraud, promote equitable access, ensure timely benefits payments, and reduce backlogs.
+To achieve this, ETA, in coordination with the Office of Unemployment Insurance Modernization, has awarded targeted grants to states and territories, offered improved guidance, directed assistance, and tested technology-driven solutions.

 The OIG’s three biggest challenges overseeing the UI program are in the areas of resource limitations, the statute of limitations related to UI fraud, and data access.

 We will continue to efficiently and effectively use our available resources; however, at current funding levels, resource limitations have resulted and will continue to result in a reduction of oversight in both the Offices of Audit and Investigations.
 For example, due to budget constraints, we cancelled 10 contracted audits planned for FY 2023, in the areas of: dislocated worker grants (1), job training (5), worker safety (1), and UI (3).
 These cancellations will result in fewer recommendations for improvement of Department programs and operations.
-Further, the OIG will not have the investigative capacity to review the approximately 166,000 open UI fraud complaints and to conduct investigations of each instance of suspected fraud before the statute of limitations expires.
+In addition, the OIG will not have the investigative capacity to review the approximately 158,000 open UI fraud complaints and to conduct investigations of each instance of suspected fraud before the statute of limitations expires.

 The immense challenges we continue to face have not stopped OIG auditors or investigators from producing impactful oversight.
-As of September 30, 2023,76 our pandemic response oversight has identified more than $74 billion in funds for better use and investigative monetary results of over $1 billion (see Table 2).
+As of September 30, 2024, our pandemic response oversight has identified more than $74 billion in funds for better use and investigative monetary results of over $1.1 billion (see Table 2).

-Table 2: DOL OIG's Cumulative Pandemic-Related Results, as of September 30, 2023
+Table 2: DOL OIG's Cumulative Pandemic-Related Results, April 2020-September 2024

-Audit Reports | 47 |
+Audit Reports | 55 |

-Recommendations | 136 |
+Recommendations | 160 |

 Funds Identified for Better Use | $74 billion+ |

-Questioned Costs | $277 million+ |
+Questioned Costs | $407 million+ |

-Indictments/Initial Charges | 1,552 |
+Indictments/Initial Charges | 1,900+ |

-Convictions | 957 |
+Convictions | 1,300+ |

-Months of Incarceration Ordered | 19,000+ |
+Months of Incarceration Ordered | 30,000+ |

-Investigative Monetary Results | $1 billion+ |
+Investigative Monetary Results | $1.1 billion+ |

 While we have efficiently deployed our available resources to produce impactful results and will continue to do so, there is much more to do.
 For example, our investigators continue to work tirelessly to seek recoveries from and indictments for those responsible for pandemic-related fraud.
 Even though the COVID-19 public health emergency has ended, the OIG continues its work focused on assisting DOL to recover from this unprecedented emergency and to prepare for any future emergencies.

-We are increasingly concerned that, unless Congress acts urgently to extend the statute of limitations for fraud associated with pandemic-related UI programs, many groups and individuals that have defrauded the UI program may escape justice.
-As the primary federal law enforcement agency responsible for providing oversight of the UI program, the OIG has vigorously pursued pandemic-related UI fraud.
-As of September 30, 2023, OIG investigations have resulted in more than 1,550 individuals being charged with crimes involving UI fraud since March 2020.77
+We are extremely concerned that, unless Congress acts urgently to extend the criminal statute of limitations for fraud associated with pandemic-related UI programs, many groups and individuals that have defrauded the UI program may escape justice.
+Currently, the statute of limitations for many pandemic-related UI fraud cases will begin to expire in early 2025, as the statutes most often used to prosecute UI fraud have 5-year limitations.

-In addition to the Inspector General Act of 1978, as amended, Congress should consider legislative action that would specifically authorize DOL and the OIG to have ongoing, timely, and complete access to UI claimant data and wage records for our oversight responsibilities.
-Ongoing, timely, and complete access to SWA UI claimant data and wage records systems would further enable the OIG to quickly identify large scale fraud and expand its current efforts to share emerging fraud trends with ETA and states to strengthen the UI program and deter fraud.
+While DOL is in the process of amending the regulations to facilitate the OIG’s ongoing access to UI data and wage records, the OIG is authorized and needs to have timely access without constraints to this data and these records.
+Ongoing, timely, and complete access to SWA UI claimant data and wage records would further enable the OIG to quickly identify large-scale fraud and expand its current efforts to share emerging fraud trends with ETA and states to strengthen the UI program and deter fraud.

 The OIG’s efforts to strengthen and protect the UI program continue.
 In addition to working with our law enforcement partners to combat fraud in the program, we will be issuing additional audit reports covering critical areas of concern and opportunities for improvement in the UI program.
-Planned and in-progress82 Phase 3 audit work includes:
+Planned and in-progress38 Phase 3 audit work includes:

 In this document, the OIG uses “state” or “SWA” to refer to the administrative body that administers the UI program within the state, district, or territory.
 For the 50 states, as well as the U.S. Virgin Islands, Puerto Rico, and the District of Columbia, that administrative body is a SWA.
 There are, therefore, 53 SWAs.
 The Coronavirus Aid, Relief, and Economic Security Act also provided certain UI benefits to American Samoa, the Commonwealth of the Northern Mariana Islands, the Federated States of Micronesia, Guam, the Marshall Islands, and the Republic of Palau, provided the territory signs an agreement with the Department.